lolivi/EFTD6Limits/README.md

 .L plotterAndTemplateMakerLIN.c
 .q
 ```
+- If you have rebinned your histograms, change runAll.c, adding also plotterAndTemplateMaker.C.
 - If everything is okay launch:
 ```bash
 condor_submit condor.sub
 ```
 - When the jobs are finished you will get two txt files named lin_MCyields_2016(17/18).txt and quad_MCyields_2016(17/18).txt
 - These contain the integrals of the processes divided by channel.
-So number 1 is the weighted vbs process for 4mu while the other 4 are just the SM processes for 4mu.
-Then number 6 will be the weighted vbs process for 4e and 11 for 2e2mu.
+So number 1 is the weighted vbs process for 4mu.
+Then number 2 will be the weighted vbs process for 4e and 3 for 2e2mu.
 - You will also get root files called quad_vbs_Moriond_2016.root and lin_vbs_Moriond_2016.root.
 These are used to create the workspace.
+- If you have rebinned your histograms change the variable rebin to True in bkgWorkspace1d.C.
 - Now launch:
 ```bash
 root -l